Erich Friedrich Wilhelm Ludendorff

 "He (Ludendorff) is chilly, reserved, remote, almost wholly without charm.
 He seems devoid of any social instinct...a man of mystery."

-Aug 1917
+- H.L.
+Mencken, Aug 1917

 "My children warmed to their new father from the very beginning.
-Their love and admiration for him grew even deeper as the war progressed."
+Their love and admiration for him grew even deeper as the War progressed."

-Margarethe Pernet Ludendoff
+- Margarethe Pernet Ludendorff

-von Hindenburg and the newly-promoted Lieutenant General Ludendorff exercised supreme command of all Germans troops in the East from their headquarters Ober-Ost.
+By early November 1914, von Hindenburg and the newly-promoted Generalleutnant Ludendorff exercised supreme command of all Germans troops in the East from their headquarters Ober-Ost.
 More victories followed on the Eastern Front with von Hindenburg giving his automatic approval to Ludendorff and Hoffmann's assault plans against the Russians.
 With Falkenhayn's failure at Verdun, von Hindenburg was sent to replace him in August 1916 as Chief of General Staff.
-Ludendorff naturally accompanied him, rejecting however the title of Second Chief.
+Ludendorff naturally accompanied him, rejecting however the title of Deputy Chief of Staff.
 Instead, he created his own misleading designation as Erster Generalquartiermeister, First Quartermaster General.
 Continuing as von Hindenburg's deputy, he was assured that he'd have joint responsibility in all military decision making.
 At this point, Ludendorff was in fact the most authoritative military leader and was well on his way to controlling Germany's political scene as well.

 Two weeks later, General of Infantry Erich Ludendorff fled in disguise to Sweden where he penned My War Memories, but he returned to Germany and its volatile political scene by early 1919.
 Pressing ever further to the right, he then participated in the failed Kapp Putsch of 1920, as well as Hitler's Beer Hall Putsch in 1923.
 After divorcing his wife, Erich married Mathilde Spiess in 1926 and became increasingly involved in the occult, expressing agitation towards Jews, Catholics, and Free-Masons.
 He had also become bitter enemies with von Hindenburg.
 In 1936 he wrote Total War which expounded on his theory that modern war involved the whole nation.
 On 20 December 1937, at the age of 72, the most influential German leader during the Great War went to his deathbed in Tutzing, Bavaria.
 Although Ludendorff was a member of the Nazi Party, he did warn of Hitler's tyranny shortly before his death.
 Despite this, Hitler paid final tribute to him by walking behind his swastika-draped casket.